sensu/sensu-docs/content/sensu-go/6.5/web-ui/bsm-module.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access business service monitoring (BSM) in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the web UI and business service monitoring (BSM) in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}